FoundationDB/fdb-kubernetes-operator/docs/manual/getting_started.md

 By default each pod will have two containers and one init container.
 The `foundationdb` container will run `fdbmonitor` and `fdbserver`, and is the main container for the pod.
 The `foundationdb-kubernetes-sidecar` container will run a sidecar image designed to help run FDB on Kubernetes.
 It is responsible for managing the `fdbmonitor` conf files and providing FDB binaries to the `foundationdb` container.
-The operator will create a config map that contains a template for the monitor conf file, and the sidecar will interpolate instance-specific fields into the conf and make it available to the fdbmonitor process through a shared volume.
+The operator will create a `ConfigMap` that contains a template for the monitor conf file, and the sidecar will interpolate instance-specific fields into the conf and make it available to the `fdbmonitor` process through a shared volume.
-The "Upgrading a Cluster" has more detail on we manage binaries.
+The [Upgrading a Cluster](upgrades.md) has more detail on we manage binaries.
 The init container will run the same sidecar image, and will ensure that the initial binaries and dynamic conf are ready before the `fdbmonitor` process starts.

 ## Accessing a Cluster

 Now that your cluster is deployed, you can easily access the cluster.
 As an example, we are going to deploy a [Kubernetes Job](https://kubernetes.io/docs/tasks/job/) that will check the status of the cluster every minute.
-The `cluster file` is available through the exposed `config map` that can be mounted as follows:
+The `cluster file` is available through the exposed `ConfigMap` that can be used as follows:

 ```yaml
 apiVersion: batch/v1